ndarville/ndarville.github.io/_posts/2013-12-26-sandy-anniversay-survey.markdown

     <p><mark>Highlights</mark> and annotations<sup>ABC</sup> have been added by me.
 The annotations makes it easier to match the percentages with their corresponding data cells.</p>
 </div>

+Why does this report deserved an audience?
+This is why:

 <div class="box quote">
-    &ldquo;The Monmouth University Polling Institute released the first wave of results from a tracking panel of New Jersey residents who were displaced by Superstorm Sandy for at least one month.
-Few of these families feel like they are close to full recovery and most feel that the state's rebuilding efforts have overlooked them.&rdquo;
+    &ldquo;Among impacted residents in the panel survey, the vast majority <mark>(75%)</mark> say that people like them have largely been forgotten in the recovery effort&mdash;including <mark>(85%)</mark> of those still displaced and <mark>(64%)</mark> of those who have returned to their homes.
+Only <mark>(25%)</mark> of those surveyed feel that the state's recovery effort has focused on helping them.&rdquo;
 </div>

-The sample size was `683` displaced "New Jersey residents who were displaced by Superstorm Sandy for at least one month"; 90% of respondents' counties were Monmouth (51%) and Ocean (39%).
+The sample size was `683` "New Jersey residents who were displaced by Superstorm Sandy for at least one month"; 90% of respondents' counties were Monmouth (51%) and Ocean (39%).
 More information on methodology and panel demographics is available in the [original report][report].

 If you want to calculate the confidence interval for the percentages, you can do so [here][calculate].